Best of Central Europe Travel Itinerary, Day by Day Guide

 Day 7 Cesky Krumlov Czech Republic

 Take a day trip to Cesky Krumlov.
 Cesky Krumlov is an easy day trip from Prague and has all the makings of a fairy tale.
 The castle overlooks the town of narrow, cobblestone streets curving along the Vltava River, streets are full of frescoed buildings, red rooftops, and rolling green hills.
-There are many organized tours to Cesky Krumlov that include visiting the castle, a walking tour of the city, and lunch.
+Many organized tours to Cesky Krumlov include visiting the castle, a walking tour of the city, and lunch.
 It is also possible to DIY this trip by booking a train ticket from the Prague Central Train Station to Cesky Krumlov with 1 change in at České Budějovice.
 The train departs as early as 6 am and arrives at 9 am.
 It is a 10-minute walk from the train station to the town.
 Pro Tip: Be sure to bring your passport, the train conductor does ask for it.

 Day 8 Karlovy Vary Czech Republic